Ep.8: Mine Hunting

 Most of them seemed like run-of-the-mill burglaries, but the first one was different.

-They'd barely even started work on tearing down the old house to build their new one.
+It was very soon after Aaron and Lindsay had bought the property.
+They barely even started work on tearing down the old house to build their new one.

 We were bringing all of our stuff out here.

-And so yeah, we had thousands of dollars worth of tools sitting out here.
+We're like, we're going to get started on this building project.
+And so, yeah, we had thousands of dollars worth of tools sitting out here.

 None of that was taken.

-The only thing that seemed to be disturbed was this roughly five-foot long truck bed toolbox.
+The only thing that seemed to be disturbed was this roughly five-foot-long truck bed toolbox.
+Aaron could tell instantly that it had been rifled through.

+Because it was kind of sitting up in the rafters of the barn.
 They took it out of the rafters and onto the floor and it was sitting open.

 The fact that they went into the barn and opened up this red truck box kind of a thing seems very odd.
+Very odd indeed.

 Especially a new detail that Aaron just mentioned.

-One I should have clocked when he sent me the photo, but I missed it in the flurry of preparing for this trip and fielding all the anonymous tips the toolbox was red
+One I should have clocked when he sent me the photo, but I missed it in the flurry of preparing for this trip and fielding all the anonymous tips.
+The toolbox was red.

-misty's jeans were found with red paint chips on them
+Misty's jeans were found with red paint chips on them.

+But that was years ago, and we don't have the paint chips to examine.
 It's possible that testing with newer technology might yield different results.

 I also asked Trina about red nail polish and whether she recalls Misty wearing red nail polish.
+She says pretty unequivocally that Misty did not.

-What if Misty's body was in the truck bed for transportation or her clothes were at some point stuffed into that big red wooden toolbox?
+What if these paint chips were actually paint from a toolbox?
+What if Misty's body was in the truck bed for transportation or her clothes were at some point stuffed into that big red wooden toolbox.

 When I was looking at it the other day, just